Chapter 8A Weighted Voting Rights

 Role of an independent non-executive director

-The nomination committee established under rule 8A.27 must be chaired by an independent non-executive director.
+The nomination committee established under rule 8A.27 must be chaired by an independent non-executive director and comprising a majority of independent non-executive directors.

 Retirement by rotation